 When smart contract requirements are met, the code is executed without approval from a third entity.

 For example, you could build a freelancing-like platform on top of Ethereum.
 There, independent professionals and businesses could meet to exchange services through smart contracts.
-A contract could be written to say that when a content creator meets a certain service, the payment agreed by the contracting business transfers to the freelancer’s account without the need for the platform’s approval, and more importantly, without the platform taking a commission fee from the contract like all real-life freelancing platforms do.
+For example, an agreement could be written to say that when a content creator meets a particular service, the payment agreed upon by the contracting business transfers to the freelancer’s account without the need for the platform’s approval and, more importantly, without the platform taking a commission fee from the contract like all real-life freelancing platforms do.

-This is just an example, but there are endless possibilities and purposes for using smart contracts.
-More and more companies use Ethereum and its interpretation of blockchain technology to develop apps, games, and programming software.
+This is an example, but smart contracts have endless possibilities and purposes.
+For example, more and more companies use Ethereum and its interpretation of blockchain technology to develop apps, games, and programming software.

 What are Ether Tokens?